18F/joining-18f/pages/pay-grades.md

 **Those ranges are the base rate only; they do not include adjustments for locality pay.**

-Locality pay is the way in which the GS pay system accounts for the variation in cost of living.
-An example of locality for Washington DC and San Francisco is illustrated below.
+Locality pay is how the GS pay system accounts for regional variation in cost of living.
+Here are locality pay examples for Washington, D.C. and San Francisco:

 | |Base (No Locality) |Washington DC Locality | San Francisco Locality |
 |---:|:---:|:---:|:---:|
 |**Grade 14**| $86,399|$107,325|$116,768|

-Here is a [GS Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2015/general-schedule-gs-salary-calculator/) if you would like to see how your locality affects compensation.
+**Try the [GS Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2015/general-schedule-gs-salary-calculator/) if you'd like to see how your locality affects compensation.**

 Locality pay is a geographic-based percentage rate that reflects pay levels for non-federal workers in certain geographic areas as determined by [surveys conducted by the U.S. Bureau of Labor Statistics](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/fact-sheets/tabs/bls-data/).
 There are currently [34 locality pay areas](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/fact-sheets/tabs/locality-pay-areas/), which cover the lower 48 states and Washington, D.C., plus Alaska, Hawaii, and the U.S. territories and possessions.